 (0) ITEMS IN BASKET | VIEW BASKET

-The D-Day 80 'Standing with Giants' installation has now been removed from the Memorial's wild meadows.
+The D-Day 80 'Standing with Giants' installation was removed from the Memorial's wild meadows in early September 2024.
 The Trust hopes that the silhouettes will return in 2025.
+The Winston Churchill Centre including the café and shop are closed for Autumn / Winter and will reopen in April 2025.

 Read more